solus-project/budgie-desktop/README.md

 budgie-desktop has a number of build dependencies that must be present before attempting configuration.
-The names are different depending on distribution, so the pkg-config names, and the names within the Solus Operating System, are given:
+The names are different depending on distribution, so the pkg-config names, and the names within Solus, are
+given:

     - gobject-2.0 >= 2.44.0
     - gio-2.0 >= 2.44.0